-If you have requested each other, when the first one of you that logs in to pick a room will be able to automatically bring the other one(s) in with you to that same housing assignment.
+If you have requested each other, the first one of you who logs in to pick a room will be able to automatically bring the other one(s) in with you to that same housing assignment.

 Be aware: If one of you moves out of your first assignment to a different room, you will not be able to bring the other person with you.
 That person would have to move themselves into the new room to remain your roommate.

 Also be aware: The only people you can pull in as roommates are students who have paid the deposit and completed the contract and who you have mutually requested as a roommate on the housing contract.

 You can put yourself in an open spot in an open room or an open spot in a room with someone already in the room.
 Be aware that if you put yourself in an open room, someone else going through the selection process may choose the other opening in the room.
 If this does not happen, then we will consolidate assignments.
 See the FAQ below, “What is ‘consolidation?’”

 No. Only groups of three may choose a triple room during the housing selection process.
 Between room selection and the start of the fall semester, if one of the three roommates leaves the room assignment for any reason, the remaining two may be relocated to any open double room on campus (which may not be in the same hall.)
 In fall, rooms that can be tripled will be tripled, but we do not put a third person in triples with two people who have requested each other.

 What if after we pick our rooms my roommate decides not to return to SUNY Delhi for fall term, or decides to move off campus?